syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/faqs/word-to-pdf-and-image-conversions-faqs.md

 documentation: UG
 ---

-# Frequently asked questions about Word to PDF and Word and image conversions
+# Frequently asked questions about Word to PDF and image conversions

-The frequently asked questions about Word to PDF and Word and image conversions using DocIO are listed below.
+The frequently asked questions about Word to PDF and image conversions using DocIO are listed below.

 ## Could not find Syncfusion.OfficeChartToImageConverter assembly in .NET 3.5 Framework, does it mean there is no support for chart conversion in this Framework?